dannsam/xenko-docs/manual/physics/raycasting.md

 <span class="label label-doc-level">Intermediate</span>
 <span class="label label-doc-audience">Programmer</span>

 **Raycasting** traces an invisible line through the scene to find intersecting physics objects.
 Raycasting is useful, for example, to check which objects are in a gun's line of fire, or are under the mouse cursor when the user clicks.

-To raycast, in the current `Simulation`, use `Simulation.Raycast(Vector3 from, Vector3 to)`.
+To raycast, in the current [Simulation](xref:SiliconStudio.Xenko.Physics.Simulation), use [Simulation.Raycast](xref:SiliconStudio.Xenko.Physics.Simulation/(SiliconStudio.Core.Mathematics.Vector3.SiliconStudio.Core.Mathematics.Vector3/)).

 For an example of raycasting in a simple game, load the **Physics Sample** project.